-There are many tips for flying with a baby on the internet.
-We have had good experiences and bad.
-It may also sound daunting but from our experience it’s a lot easier flying with a baby than a toddler/pre-schooler.
-No tantrums to put up with…well we hope not.
+There are many tips for flying with a baby on the internet, a lot of them may differ depending on personal experiences.
+We have flown many times with our boys, as babies and as toddlers.
+On these occasions we have had good experiences and bad when flying with a baby.
+It may also sound daunting, but from our experience it’s a lot easier flying with a baby than a toddler/pre-schooler.
+No terrible twos tantrums to put up with…well we hope not.

-Most airlines will allow your baby to fly from two weeks old (14 days), however it is best checking with individual airlines on their policy as it can be as early as two days old.
+Most airlines will allow your baby to fly from two weeks old (14 days).
+However, it is best checking with individual airlines on their policy on flying with babies, as it can be as early as two days old with some airlines.

 Top Tips For Flying With A Baby